rs3lab/Odinfs/guide.md

-# Artifact Evaluation Submission for Odinfs [OSDI '22]
+# Artifact Guide for Odinfs [OSDI '22]

-This repository contains the artifact for reproducing our OSDI '22 paper "Odinfs: Scaling PM Performance with Opportunistic Delegation".
+This page contains the guide for using the artifact from our OSDI '22 paper "Odinfs: Scaling PM Performance with Opportunistic Delegation".

 # Table of Contents
 * [Overview](#overview)